WHAT'S NEW

 — Broken Bells "The High Road"

 It's been a few weeks since the trip now.
 I didn’t want to rush anything.
 I needed to decompress.
 To process, to re-acclimate, to unwind.
 I even went home for a few days.
 It was really nice.
 And what do you know?
-The further I got from the experience, and the more I thought about it in hindsight, the less I thought about Deb.
+The further I got from the experience, the less I thought about Deb.

 I realized that if I wrote that blog (which I did, in my head) then I wasn't really taking the high road after all.
-Shutting up about it at the time was only half the battle.
+Holding my tongue at the time was only half the battle.
 The other half?
 Forgetting about her altogether.

 To actually ‘take the high road’ would be not to write about her at all.
-To not tell you the insane stories, repeat some of the quotes, share some of tales from this absolute lunatic.
+To not tell you the insane stories, to not repeat some of the unbelievable quotes, to not let her live on in infamy.

 Three pretty good travel partners.
 Not pictured: two bad ones.

-I'll focus on some of the other challenges - real challenges - like attempting to learn Italian and preparing for a four-star hike while living at [checks notes] five feet above sea level.
+As I recap the trip I'll try focus on some of the other challenges - real challenges - like attempting to learn Italian and preparing for a four-star hike while living a foot above sea level.
 The preparation, the goals, the experience.
+Not Deb.

 OK so what’s with the black and white?

-Well, aside from the obvious Ansel Adams nod and the fact that I just thought it looked cool, I also thought it would be funny to switch to color after switching the focus of the blog post itself.
+Well, aside from the obvious Ansel Adams nod and the fact that I just thought it looked cool, I also thought it would be funny to switch to color after changing the mood and direction of the blog post itself.

-There’s a popular meme on social media of two characters riding on a train, one looks miserably out the left window at a colorless rock wall, the other enthusiastically smiles as he enjoys the view out of the window on the right, one that resembles some of the photos below.
+There’s a popular meme on social media of two characters riding in a bus, one looks miserably out the left window at a colorless rock wall, the other enthusiastically smiles as he enjoys the view out of the window on the right, a gorgeous valley that resembles some of the photos below.

 By deciding not to write that original blog post, I’m choosing to look out the window on the right.